SaberD/nibble/README.md

 # Nibble
-Local network scanner that focuses on speed and ease of use with hardware identification and a terminal UI.
+Nibble is a CLI tool for local network scanning that focuses on speed and ease of use.

 Select a network interface, and Nibble scans your local subnet.
 Lists hosts, hardware manufacturer, open ports and their services.